Canon patent for EF 28-70mm F2.8 USM lens

 • Because it is not necessary to make non-spherical surface quantity big, the astigmatism does not turn worse

 This entry was posted in Canon and tagged .
 Bookmark the permalink.
-Both comments and trackbacks are currently closed.
+Trackbacks are closed, but you can post a comment.